-When working with parents, staff should finish each meeting with agreed next steps and book in a follow-up meeting or phone call.
+When working with parents, staff should finish each meeting with any agreed next steps and book in a follow-up meeting or phone call if necessary.
 A brief record of the meeting should be logged.
 Where possible, staff may highlight further sources of information to offer support.

-However, if a child gives reason to believe that there may be underlying child protection issues, parents may not be informed and a Safeguarding referral may be made.
+If a child gives reason to believe that there may be underlying child protection issues, parents may not be informed if doing so places the child at immediate risk of harm however consents to make a referral are always necessary the school is requesting support from Early help services on behalf of the child or family.